hygieia/hygieia/pages/product1/signup.md

 ### Create Admin User

-Once you have installed the UI layer in Hygieia, you must create an admin user as the first user of the dashboard.
+Once you have installed the UI layer in Hygieia, create a user with username 'admin'.
 This allows the admin user to manage and maintain a level of control on the dashboard users.
+For each instance, there can only be one 'admin' user.

 To create an account for an admin user:
-1. Click Signup in the login page.
+1. Click **Signup** on the login page.
-2. Enter 'admin' as the username, specify and confirm the password, and then click Signup.
+2. Enter 'admin' as the username, specify and confirm the password, and then click **Signup**.

 The 'admin' user is created for the dashboard.

 ### Manage Administrators

 In the Admin screen, the 'Manage Admins' tab displays a list of all users.
 To add additional dashboard administrators:

 - In the 'Users' column, select a user, and then click the right-arrow button.
   The username is displayed in the 'Admin' column.

 To find users, filter the list by entering all or part of a user name in the 'Search' field.